eli-che/BackEnd-Mobil/README.md

 - Saker som är klara men problem finns!
 + Saker som är klara och implementerade!

+# Change any checks on user.credentials to user.data, don't have to query their login to check if user exists for safety purposes.
+- Update time stamp to yyyy-mm-dd hh:mm:ss
 - Login Session not persisten on server restart.
 Users have to loggin again after a restart.
 Save the session in database.
 + Login System Klart
 + Registering System Klart